rcos/rcos-handbook/docs/mentoring/README.md

 ### Becoming a Mentor

-At the very start of each semester, a Mentor application form will be published.
-Mentors are selected before the start of Small Groups and are assigned to projects at that point.
-Keep an eye out for this call for Mentors each semester!
+Before the start of each semester, a Mentor application form will be published.
+Mentors are ideally selected before the first meeting and are assigned to Small Groups and projects by meeting 4.
+Keep an eye out for this call for Mentors before each semester!
+If you proactively reach out, that improves your chances of being selected.

 ### Mentor Grading